energy-based-model/Compositional-Visual-Generation-with-Composable-Diffusion-Models-PyTorch/README.md

 --------------------------------------------------------------------------------------------------------
 * This code is the basic version of our paper.
 We will release the final version soon.
 * The codebase is built upon [GLIDE](https://github.com/openai/glide-text2im).
+* We will release the pre-trained models for composing objects and objects relations soon.